-Meaningfulness: Does an employee find their work meaningful enough (to the organisation and to society) to warrant them engaging their full self?
+- Meaningfulness: Does an employee find their work meaningful enough (to the organization and to society) to warrant them engaging their full self?

 Kahn also found that engagement isn’t static – an employee’s experiences of the workplace in different moments can cause fluctuations in engagement.
 This is good news for employers, as they have the opportunity to create an environment where engagement can flourish.

-In a 2015 interview with Workforce Magazine, William Kahn summarised how managers could apply his theory:
+In a 2015 interview with Workforce Magazine, William Kahn summarized how managers could apply his theory:

-Google’s Project Aristotle studied 180 teams within the organisation, looking for patterns of successful collaboration.
+Google’s Project Aristotle studied 180 teams within the organization, looking for patterns of successful collaboration.
 They found that teams built on “psychological safety” were the most successful.
-These teams were characterised by empathy, openness and not wearing a “work face” – all key factors for engagement.
+These teams were characterized by empathy, openness and not wearing a “work face”—all key factors for engagement.

 The most important thing an employer can do is develop a supportive culture that allows people to be themselves, where they are ”safe” from unwarranted control or criticism.
 You don’t need a big budget or sophisticated facilities to understand the needs of your employees through focus groups, feedback surveys or working parties.
 It pays to simply listen.

 How can we act on Kahn’s employee engagement theory, and use his research to motivate our teams?